thinkst/canarytokens-docs/docs/guide/sql-server-token.md

-# SQL Server Token
+# SQL Server Canarytoken

-## What is a SQL Server Token
+## What is a SQL Server Canarytoken

-This token alerts whenever an UPDATE/SELECT/DELETE or INSERT is performed on a specified SQL Server table.
+This Canarytoken alerts whenever an UPDATE/SELECT/DELETE or INSERT is performed on a specified SQL Server table.

-## Creating the token
+## Creating the Canarytoken

-Create a token by choosing "SQL Server" from the drop down list.
+Create a Canarytoken by choosing "SQL Server" from the Canarytokens list.

-Leave a reasonable comment to remind yourself where you will deploy the token.
+Leave a reasonable comment to remind yourself where you will deploy the Canarytoken.

 Download the SQL script and run it against the SQL Server database of your choice.